 As an inclusive employer, we are proud of the diversity and flexibility that we have, and the breadth of skills and experience of our staff.
 Turn IT On is a friendly and supportive place to work where people feel trusted and respected.

-As an Apprentice TIO Consultant, it is your job to help ensure that schools improve the standard of their ICT provision and that they are enabled to deliver effective teaching and learning through ICT solutions.
-You must be dedicated to delivering the TIO support service in a manner that embraces our company values.
-It is your job to facilitate communication between your school and TIO, keep up to date with what services TIO can offer.
+As an Apprentice IT Consultant, you will support the IT Network Manager at a secondary school in Bromley to help ensure that the school improve the standard of their ICT provision and that they are enabled to deliver effective teaching and learning through ICT solutions.
+You must be dedicated to learning and delivering the TIO support service in a manner that embraces our company values.
+It is your job to help facilitate communication between your school and TIO, and keep up to date with what services TIO can offer.

 - Be the first port of call for all your school’s ICT needs